19May-IITJ/mta-hosting-optimizer/README.md

 ## Usage

     Please hit the localhost:8080 on your local for with endpoints /hostname -> for uncovering server's hostname having MTAs hosted less than the threshold provided in env varibale MTA_THRESHOLD.
+    Also you can hit /refresh to refresh the data set.